-Transportation departments/carriers will need to provide personal protective equipment (PPE), such as masks and gloves, for drivers, monitors and attendants in buses, as well as hand sanitizer for all staff in their transportation locations, such as dispatch offices, employee lunch/break rooms and/or bus garages.
+Transportation departments/carriers will need to provide personal protective equipment (PPE), such as face coverings and gloves, for drivers, monitors and attendants in buses, as well as hand sanitizer for all staff in their transportation locations, such as dispatch offices, employee lunch/break rooms and/or bus garages.
 Staff should wash their hands with soap and water before and after each run to remain healthy and prevent the spread infection.

 Drivers, monitors and attendants who have direct physical contact with children must wear gloves.

 For more information about training protocol for students and staff and how transportation information will be communicated, visit the Communication/Family and Community Engagement section of our reopening plan.